 You will learn how to diagnose complex faults in light vehicle petrol engines, electronic spark ignition, engine management systems and braking systems as well as learning how to depower battery electric vehicles and test engines using a dynamometer.

-Full time: 6 months for if you have a Certificate III in Automotive Mechanical Technology or equivalent
+Full time: 6 months for if you have a Certificate III in Light Vehicle Mechanical Technology or equivalent

-(or 1.5 years, which will include the Certificate III in Automotive Mechanical Technology)
+(or 1.5 years, which will include the Certificate III in Light Vehicle Mechanical Technology)

 This course will prepare you for advancement within your organisation or a pathway to higher skilled employment/training opportunities.

-International students must have successfully completed the Certificate III in Automotive Mechanical Light Vehicle or equivalent.
+International students must have successfully completed the Certificate III in Light Vehicle Mechanical Technology or equivalent.

-If you do not meet the entry requirements for this course, you may apply for the Certificate III in Automotive Mechanical Light Vehicle with this course as a package offer.
+If you do not meet the entry requirements for this course, you may apply for the Certificate III in Light Vehicle Mechanical Technology with this course as a package offer.

 PLEASE NOTE: Box Hill Institute only accept enrolments from International students who are 18 years of age or above at the time of course commencement.

 A minimum IELTS overall score of 5.5 (Academic).
 A minimum TOEFL score of 530 for paper examination; 179 for computer based and 71 for Internet based, or approved equivalent.

 For other accepted tests, please visit the English Language Requirements page.